 It now has 105 residential units.
-Separately, a block of historical industrial structures now features coworking spaces, a microbrewery, restaurants, a bakery and a large event plaza.
+Separately, a block of historical industrial structures now supports the coworking business model that features coworking spaces, a microbrewery, restaurants, a bakery and a large event plaza.
 Uptown’s renaissance was fueled, in part, by companies fleeing San Francisco’s high-priced office market.
 Despite the recent rise in rents, prices are still really attractive when compared to San Francisco.

 Rental rates in Portland’s redeveloped meatpacking district in Close-In-Eastside have also increased by 501 percent.
 With rising demand, Portland intends to identify key properties in Close-In-Eastside and nearby areas for development.

 With the country-to-city trend picking up pace, investments will continue to pour into downtown areas as demand for all property types is expected to grow.